CRMPickers logoCRMPickers

 Pros

-• broader integration surface in the local dataset
+• broader integration surface in the current dataset

 • lower adoption risk for mixed SMB sales teams